 5. Keep mailing lists clean

-If you have purchased mailing lists from third-parties, ensure the user has given consent, or else you will be in violation of GDPR.
+If you have purchased mailing lists from third parties, ensure the user has given consent, or else you will be in violation of GDPR.
 It is advisable that you automatically unsubscribe users who have not given consent from your mailing list.

 For instance, if you use a marketing automation tool that sends out emails on behalf of your CRM, you could receive a penalty if it sends an automatic email to someone who has opted out.
-Pub chain Wetherspoons deleted their email database in order to avoid the risk of sending mails to users who may not have consented.
+Pub chain Wetherspoons deleted their email database in order to avoid the risk of sending emails to users who may not have consented.

-Give subscribers the ability to manage their preferences, as well as to opt out of emails.
+Give subscribers the ability to manage their preferences, as well as to opt-out of emails.
 Take a look at how Buffer lets the user decide preferences before signing up.